maboglia/CorsoJava/appunti/000_schema.md

 ---

-## Operators and Decision Constructs
+## Using Operators and Decision Constructs
 * Use Java operators including the use of parenthesis to override operator precedence
 * Use Java control statements including if, else, and switch
 * Create and use do/while, while, for and for each loops, including nested loops, use break and continue statements